 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resource (expense/expenditure) until then.
-The District has one item reported on the statement of net position as cost sharing defined benefit pension plan, which represents actuarial differences within the NDPERS pension plans as well as amounts paid to the plans after the measurement date.
+The District has two items reported on the statement of net position as cost sharing defined benefit pension plan and cost sharing defined OPEB plan, which represent actuarial differences within the NDPERS pension and OPEB plans as well as amounts paid to the plans after the measurement date.
 See Note 8 for more details.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The District has one type of item, which arises only under a modified accrual basis of accounting that qualifies for reporting in this category.
 Accordingly, the item, unavailable property taxes, is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from one source, property taxes.
 This amount is deferred and recognized as an inflow of resources in the period that the amounts become available.
-The District also has one item reported on the statement of net position as cost sharing defined benefit pension plan, which represents the actuarial differences within the NDPERS pension plans.
+The District also has two items reported on the statement of net position as cost sharing defined benefit pension plan and cost sharing defined OPEB plan, which represent the actuarial differences within the NDPERS pension and OPEB plans.
 See Note 8 for details.